 Throughout the 20th century, mothers have taken center stage on our covers and in our magazine.
-As a special tribute to moms everywhere, we present this collection of Norman Rockwell covers where moms play a starring role:
+As a special tribute to moms everywhere, we present this collection of Norman Rockwell covers where moms and grandmas play a starring role:

 When this cover was published in 1933, a mother in Rockwell’s New Rochelle neighborhood thought the girl in pigtails looked just like her daughter — so much so that she framed the magazine to hang on her wall.
 Years later, Rockwell found out and gave the nostalgic mother the original oil painting.

 Resisting the urge to wallop her child for researching the aftereffects of a hammer on household objects, this mother jumps to a psychology book for help.
 The scene, we’re told, may have been inspired by actual events in the Rockwell household.
 When this 1933 illustration was published, Norman and Mary Rockwell’s oldest son, Jerry, had just reached the “terrible twos.”